Website icon Xpert.Digital

 • 🌇🌳 Urban solar pergolas: Green energy in the city

-☑️ Construction and advice on photovoltaic open-space systems
+☑️ Construction and consulting for photovoltaic open-field systems

-Xpert.Solar is your ideal partner for the planning, consulting and construction implementation of ground-mounted photovoltaic systems and agricultural photovoltaic projects due to our many years of experience and expertise in the solar energy industry.
-Xpert.Solar has an experienced team of professionals that offers tailored solutions to farmers and investors.
-From location analysis to financial and legal advice to technical implementation and monitoring, Xpert.Solar supports its customers professionally and reliably to ensure successful and sustainable implementation.
+Xpert.Solar is your ideal partner for the planning, consulting, and construction of ground-mounted photovoltaic systems and agri-photovoltaic projects, thanks to our many years of experience and expertise in the solar energy sector.
+Xpert.Solar has an experienced team of professionals who offer farmers and investors tailored solutions.
+From site analysis and financial and legal advice to technical implementation and monitoring, Xpert.Solar provides its clients with professional and reliable support to ensure successful and sustainable project implementation.

 Konrad Wolfenstein